SamirIngley/Desktop-Profiles/README.md

 # :floppy_disk: Install:

-First, you will need to install Go lang. (don't worry it's not hard and won't take long)
+First, you will need to install XCode, you can do this in the apple app store.
+Next, you'll need Go lang. (don't worry it's not hard and won't take long)

 ## Install Go and configure your GOPATH
 * [Quick instructions](https://medium.com/@jimkang/install-go-on-mac-with-homebrew-5fa421fc55f5)